-2.232 When a parent or guardian brings a case to us on behalf of a child, the caseworker should consider whether the child is capable of bringing it themselves.
-(Policy requirement) There is no set age where a child becomes suitable to complain to us and the caseworker should ensure they take into account the child's age and maturity.

-Is the complainant suitable to bring us the case?

-- 2.233 If the caseworker is satisfied the aggrieved cannot complain for themselves, they must still check whether the person bringing the case to us is suitable to do so, on their behalf.
-(Policy requirement) - 2.234 The law24 says if someone is unable to act for themselves, a complaint to us can be made by a personal representative (such as the executor of an estate), a family member25, or an individual or organisation suitable to represent him.
-(Legal requirement) - 2.235 If a complaint is received from someone who is not a personal representative or family member we can still decide to accept a complaint from them but must consider whether they are a suitable person to represent the complainant.
-(Legal requirement) - 2.236 If a complaint is received from a personal representative or family member, we should still consider if there is any reason why it may still be inappropriate for them to represent the complainant.
-(Policy requirement) - 2.237 In reaching a decision to whether a person is suitable to represent the aggrieved person, we should consider: (Policy requirement) - Whether there is a conflict of interest? - If there is evidence to suggest that the affected person wouldn't want the person complaining on their behalf to have access to their confidential information? - Is there any suggestion that the person complaining is not acting in the affected person's best interest? - 2.238 If we decide the aggrieved is not capable of complaining to us, and the person bringing the complaint is suitable, then the caseworker should record the person bringing the complaint to us as the complainant.
-This is referred to as a representative (person) on Dynamics 365.
+- 2.255 When a parent or guardian brings a case to us on behalf of a child, the caseworker should consider whether the child is capable of bringing it themselves.
+(Policy requirement) There is no set age where a child becomes suitable to complain to us and the caseworker should ensure they take into account the child's age and maturity. - Is the complainant suitable to bring us the case? - 2.256 If the caseworker is satisfied the aggrieved cannot complain for themselves, they must still check whether the person bringing the case to us is suitable to do so, on their behalf.
+(Policy requirement) - 2.257 The law says if someone is unable to act for themselves, a complaint to us can be made by a personal representative (such as the executor of an estate), a family member, or an individual or organisation suitable to represent him.
+(Legal requirement) - 2.258 If a complaint is received from someone who is not a personal representative or family member we can still decide to accept a complaint from them but must consider whether they are a suitable person to represent the complainant.
+(Legal requirement) - 2.259 If a complaint is received from a personal representative or family member, we should still consider if there is any reason why it may still be inappropriate for them to represent the complainant.
 (Policy requirement)